 I love to celebrate our constantly changing world by creating unit studies surrounding the current season.
 This has the added benefit of keeping kids interested in learning and preventing boredom.
 It’s fun to add in seasonal activities when you can.
 These might have to do with the seasons of the year, holidays, or events that are happening in the world or your community.
+Combine all this together, and you have some terrific themed unit studies for homeschoolers.

 Easy Fall Unit Studies for Homeschoolers